German Americans: Louisiana

 John Law organized the first colonization of Louisiana with German immigrants.
 Of the over 5,000 Germans initially immigrating primarily from the Alsace Region as few as 500 made up the first wave of immigrants to leave France en route to the Americas.
 Less than 150 of those first indentured German farmers made it to Louisiana and settled along what became known as the German Coast.
-With tenacity, determination and the leadership of D'arensburg these Germans felled trees, cleared land, and cultivated the soil with simple hand tools as draft animals were not available.
-The German coast settlers supplied the budding City of New Orleans with corn, rice, eggs. and meat for many years following.
+With tenacity, determination and the leadership of D'arensburg these Germans felled trees, cleared land, and cultivated the soil with simple hand tools (as draft animals were not available).
+The German Coast settlers supplied the budding city of New Orleans with corn, rice, eggs and meat for many years following.

 The Mississippi Company settled thousands of German pioneers in French Louisiana during 1721.
-It encouraged Germans, particularly Germans of the Alsatian region who had recently fallen under French rule, and the Swiss to immigrate.
+It encouraged Germans, particularly Germans of the Alsatian region who had recently fallen under French rule, and the Swiss to emigrate.
 Alsace was sold to France within the greater context of the Thirty Years' War (1618–1648).

 The Jesuit Charlevoix traveled New France (Canada and Louisiana) in the early 1700s.
 His letter said "these 9,000 Germans, who were raised in the Palatinate (Alsace part of France) were in Arkansas.
 The Germans left Arkansas en masse.
 They went to New Orleans and demanded passage to Europe.
 The Mississippi Company gave the Germans rich lands on the right bank of the Mississippi River about 25 mi above New Orleans.
 The area is now known as 'the German Coast'."

 A thriving population of Germans lived upriver from New Orleans, Louisiana, known as the German Coast.
 They were attracted to the area through pamphlets such as J. Hanno Deiler's "Louisiana: A Home for German Settlers".

 Carl Schurz was the first German born US Senator (Missouri, 1868) and later US Secretary of the Interior.